Mild solutions to a measure-valued mass evolution problem with flux boundary conditions: Introduction

+where $\delta_1$ denotes the Dirac measure at $1$.
+If $v(1)>0$, then \eqref{eq:boundary condition} represents a system with mass transport and sticking boundaries \cite{Taira} of which $x=1$ is {\em partially absorbing}: mass arriving at $x=1$ stays there, while it is removed at a constant rate $a$.
+This represents a {\em flux boundary condition}, or Robin-like boundary condition, in a measure-valued formulation.
+Note that in this formulation the flux condition appears as a discontinuous perturbation term in the equation, that is concentrated on the boundary.
+This circumvents the introduction of some concept of normal derivative of measures on the boundary.

+Searching for the correct flux boundary conditions is a topic often addressed in the literature, but this has not yet been treated in the measure-theoretical framework.
+We refer here for instance to \cite{Arrieta, Schochet,Casas, Muratov} (in the context of reaction and diffusion scenarios) and Gurtin \cite{Gurtin} (the shrinking pillbox principle in continuum mechanics).

+In the part on approximation by regularization in this paper (Section \ref{sec:regularized systems}) the piecewise bounded Lipschitz function $f$ in \eqref{eq:main equation} is replaced by a bounded Lipschitz function $f_\eps$ that differs from $f$ on an $\eps$-thin neighbourhood of each discontinuity.
+We show, that if we pick a sequence of such functions $f_n=f_{\eps_n}$ with $\eps_n\downarrow 0$, then the corresponding solutions $\mu^\nn_t$ converge to the solution $\mu_t$ of \eqref{eq:main equation}.
+Moreover, we compute the rate of convergence.
+This result shows on the one hand that \eqref{eq:main equation} with instantaneous spatial change in $f$ can be viewed as an idealisation of a continuous (Lipschitzian), but very fast, change.
+On the other hand, it shows that \eqref{eq:boundary condition} indeed represents a flux boundary condition, as it results from appropriate interaction with the boundary in a thin boundary layer, in the limit of vanishing thickness.

-Our approach differs from those cited above.
-It relies on our related preliminary studies \cite{EversMuntean,CRAS} (crowd dynamics, balanced mass measures) and \cite{Sander} (measures in the semigroups context).
-Concerning the interpretation of \eqref{structure1}, we view it as formal expression that the solution is obtained as perturbation of the semigroup $(P_t)_{t\geqs 0}$ of mass transport operators on finite Borel measures on $[0,1]$ along characterists defined by the velocity field $v$ by means of a perturbation $\mu\mapsto -a\mu(\{1\})\delta_1$.
-The solution should satisfy an integral equation that may be considered as a variation of constants formula for \eqref{structure1} when viewed as an evolutionary equation:
+Our approach to equation \eqref{eq:main equation} differs from those cited above that use appropriate weak solution concepts.
+Ours relies on the related preliminary studies \cite{EversMuntean,CRAS} (crowd dynamics, balanced mass measures) and \cite{Sander} (measures in the semigroups context).
+The notion of solution to \eqref{eq:main equation} introduced here is that of {\em measure-valued mild solution}.
+We interpret equation \eqref{eq:main equation} as expressing formally that the semigroup $(P_t)_{t\geqs0}$ of operators on $\CM([0,1])$ associated to mass transport along characteristics defined by the velocity field $v$ is perturbed by $F_f$.
+A mild solution is then a continuous map $t\mapsto \mu_t$ from an interval $[0,T]$ into $\CMc([0,1])_\BL$, which is the completion of $\CM([0,1])]$ equipped with $\|\cdot\|_\BL^*$, that satisfies the variation of constants formula